 Once the necessary prep work is completed, the next stage is the actual tear down.
 The proper way of doing so involves these steps:

 - Make an outline that will determine the extent of removal.
-Also identify the studs on the wall to avoid hitting them by accident when removing the drywall.
+Also identify the studs to avoid hitting them by accident when removing the drywall.

 - With a utility knife, score along the lines created but do this carefully to avoid cutting through the framing or studs as well.

-- Create a starter hole on the wall using a hammer or sledgehammer; while this can be done in any section of the wall, the starter hole should be found in between studs and away from any utility lines.
+- Create a starter hole using a hammer or sledgehammer.
+While this can be done in any section, the starter hole should be found in between studs and away from any utility lines.

 - Use a reciprocating saw or drywall saw to cut along the marked lines, starting from the starter hole.
 This will allow a more precise and neater removal of the drywall along those lines.